hildebro/pir-player/README.md

 - `music` folder must contain only song files, no sub directories
 - `mpv` installed

+## Debugging
+Running the binary with `--debug` will print PIR sensor readings.

 ## TODO
 - allow for configuration of GPIO pin, folder location, music client
 - enable usage of sub directories